comododragon/sdx-ocl-profcounter/README.md

 * NDRange kernels are untested;
 * With the placeholder approach, we have not experienced any problem regarding the profiler call being moved away from its original position, leading to incorrect cycle count, nor any changes in the final latency caused by ProfCounter's presence;
-* If you have loops on your code that Vivado cannot pipeline (even when explicitely requested), with ProfCounter these loops can become pipelineable, thus in some cases Vivado might automatically pipeline those loops, affecting the hardware's latency.
+* If you have loops on your code that Vivado cannot pipeline (even when explicitely requested), with ProfCounter these loops can become pipelineable.
+Therefore in some cases Vivado might automatically pipeline those loops, affecting the hardware's latency.
 This is not expected behaviour and requires further study.
 Thus, all the projects in this repo have pipelining disabled.

 ## ProfCounter Commands